GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 # Contact

-You can contact the creator via gmail at: `gonzalopmb@gmail.com`
+You can contact the creator via e-mail at: `gonzalopmb@gmail.com`

 # Licensing

-Copyright (C) Gonzalo Pardo ( https://github.com/GonzaloPardoVillalibre )
+Copyright (C) Gonzalo Pardo Villalibre ( https://github.com/GonzaloPardoVillalibre )

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.